mrlesmithjr/vagrant-vault-consul-docker-monitoring/roles/ansible-consul/README.md

 # Define services to register and checks to ensure those services
 # are running on clients.
 See playbook.yml for examples.
 consul_services: []

+# Set telemetry options for Consul.
+See official documentation for all options possible.
+consul_telemetry: {}
+#   statsd_address: '127.0.0.1:9125'
+#   disable_hostname: true

 consul_ui: false